arungudelli/python.shiksha/content/en/tips/write_json_to_file.md

 ## Overview of JSON

-Since JSON is a very popular format for data transfer, there is barely a question of python not having a module to manage json file and data.
+Since JSON is a very popular format for data transfer, there is barely a question of Python not having a module to manage json file and data.

 Python has an in-built package **“JSON”** which can be imported and used without reluctance to manage json data.
-JSON data is quite similar to that of dictionaries in python.
+JSON data is quite similar to that of dictionaries in Python.

 Here also , we have to add text in _quoted-string_ like the key value mapping between {}.